valantonini/arakawa/contents/posts/20210401/index.md

 A few years ago I needed a path finding algorithm in a hurry for a procedural level generator I was trying to write.
 I managed to find a C# one that supported a number of options and was focused on performance.
-I reached out to the author if they minded if I changed it a bit and package it up as a nuget.
-The author agreed and I used the library in a couple procedural level generators such as [this one](/2018/09/30).
+I reached out to the author if they minded if I [changed it a bit and package it up as a nuget](https://github.com/valantonini/AStar).
+The author agreed, and I used the library in a couple procedural level generators such as [this one](/2018/09/30).

-Recently a couple people reached out with some questions about the implementations of it including an interesting one from Lucas:
+Recently a couple of people reached out with some questions about the implementations of it including an interesting one from Lucas:

 > ...